 A comparison of two COVID-related Canadian cases—one from a civil law jurisdiction and one from a common law jurisdiction—provides a good illustration of the overarching differences between the civil and common law approach to force majeure.
 In Hengyun International Investment Commerce Inc. c.
 9368-7614 Quebec Inc., 2020 QCCS 2251, a commercial tenant argued that the Government of Quebec’s March 24, 2020 Order suspending certain non-essential business activities prevented it from generating revenue and, as a result, the statutory doctrine of superior force relieved its rent obligations.
 The Superior Court of Quebec agreed, and found that the government order prevented the landlord from fulfilling its obligation to provide peaceful enjoyment of the property and also excused the tenant’s duty to pay rent, notwithstanding that the lease expressly contemplated that rent was due even if peaceful enjoyment could not be delivered.

 In the common law case of Durham Sports Barn Inc. Bankruptcy Proposal, 2020 ONSC 5938, a commercial tenant invoked Hengyun to make the same argument in connection with the Government of Ontario’s shutdown order.
 Like the lease in Hengyun, the Durham Sports lease expressly carved out rent obligations.
 Based on the plain language of the lease, the Ontario Superior Court rejected the tenant’s argument and distinguished Hengyun based on the different approaches to force majeure in Ontario and Quebec.

 Developing COVID-19 Force Majeure Case Law

-(updates since the last issue in bold below)
+(Updates since the last issue are bolded below.)